Achilles tendonitis – Absence of pain does not equal full recovery

-In general I find that runners tend to use pain and the intensity of pain as the main guide to gauge the severity of their injuries.
-In general a sharp pain is something that makes a runner seek help much more quickly than a dull pain that only occurs after a run.
-If a pain disappears after a few days’ of rest they often take it as a sign that the injury is healed and they can go back to normal training.
-But pain is actually a very poor measure to use and the intensity of pain often does not actually correlate with the severity of the injury.
+I find that runners tend to use pain as the main way of gauging how bad an injury is.
+However, the intensity of pain often does not correlate with the severity of the injury.
+In general, a sharp pain makes a runner seek help much more quickly than a dull pain that only occurs after a run.
+If the pain disappears after a few days’ of rest, they often take it as a sign that the injury has healed and that they can go back to normal training.

 Why you can’t trust pain

 Pain is created in the brain.
 Your brain is constantly being bombarded by messages from receptors in your muscles, joints, ligaments, tendons etc. telling it about mechanical pressure, chemicals, heat, cold etc. The brain just tends to ignore these messages until it reaches a threshold (aka the pain threshold) where it feels that if it (the pressure, chemicals, cold etc.) stays at that level for much longer, it may cause damage to your body – then the brain sounds the alarm system and you perceive it as pain.

 The problem is that our previous experiences as well as emotions and fears can affect the sensitivity of the alarm system.
 If you’re very worried about an injury, your brain will perceive it as being a much greater threat to your existence and your pain may be a lot more intense than what it should be.